Face Covering Policy

-- Those unable to wear a face covering due to a medical condition will be directed to Disability Support Resources (DSR).
+- Those unable to wear a face covering due to a medical condition should contact Disability Support Resources (DSR).

-- The university will provide two face coverings to each employee, and one to each enrolled student.
-Faculty, staff and students are responsible for laundering their face coverings and properly disposing of one-time use masks
+- Faculty, staff and students are responsible for laundering their face coverings and properly disposing of one-time use masks

-- Compliance will be facilitated primarily through proactive, ongoing education, communication, modeling and reduction of barriers.
+- Compliance is facilitated primarily through proactive, ongoing education, communication, modeling and reduction of barriers.

-- As part of the education plan, the Division of Student Affairs is working with a group of student leaders to create a culture of safety, wellness, inclusivity, respect and accountability.
+- As part of the education plan, the Division of Student Affairs has a working group of student leaders dedicated to creating a culture of safety, wellness, inclusivity, respect and accountability.

 - A toolkit which includes videos and articles about face coverings, advice to faculty, and frequently asked questions is available.

-- These protocols were developed by the Health Technical Advisory Group of the Incident Management Team through consultations with public health experts, six campus focus groups (three with faculty, two with staff, one with students), and the Senior Leadership Team.
+- These protocols are administered by the Virus Action Team through consultations with public health experts and the Senior Leadership Team.

 Providing face coverings

-The university will provide two face coverings to each employee, and one to each enrolled student.
-Students living on campus will receive a face covering in their living center; students living off-campus can pick up a face covering at the following locations:
+The university has provided two face coverings to each employee, and one to each enrolled student.
+Students living on campus received a face covering in their living center; students living off-campus can pick up a face covering at the following locations: